junayednoman/wisper-server/README.md

 # 🕊️ Wisper Backend

-Wisper is a **professional networking platform** that connects job seekers, recruiters, freelancers, consultants, and industry experts.
+Wisper is a **professional networking platform** that connects job seekers, recruiters, and industry experts.
 This backend powers all core features — from authentication and job management to messaging and file uploads — built for **scalability, security, and performance**.

 ---